WebDevBernard/ICBC_E-Stamp_Tool/README.md

 **This script will check for duplicates, it is not necessary to delete the output folder.
 Scanning is limited to 10 pdfs.**

-The Excel sheet is only for copying blank policy documents to a backup drive.
-The script can work without it.
-Important to note, `icbc_e-stamp_and_copy_tool` requires a "Path" with the folder name of a path that already exists.
-Meaning you have to create this folder first before it can copy over.
-This is the same for any subfolders defined in the Excel sheet.
-If the subfolder does not exist, it will just copy into the root folder.
-The intent of this design is so it will not erroneously create folders if the user mispells a folder name in the Excel Sheet.
+The Excel sheet is only needed for copying blank policy documents to a backup location; the script works without it. icbc_e-stamp_and_copy_tool requires an existing folder path; subfolders must exist or files will copy to the root.
+This prevents accidental folder creation from typos.

 The `bulk_copy_icbc_tool` does not require an output folder or any subfolder to exist already.
 It will automatically create the output folder and any producer folder.
 After the script completes, it will generate a log.txt in the script folder with all the pdfs that could not be copied.